ozen-m/SPT-ContinuousLoadAmmo/README.md

 # Continuous Load Ammo
 You are now able to continuously load and unload ammo while outside your inventory!

 Walk freely while waiting for your magazines to top up or unload.
-You may cancel by clicking the left/right mouse buttons (configurable), or by opening your inventory.
+You may cancel by clicking the left/right mouse buttons (configurable).

 ### Configuration
 In the configuration manager (`F12`)